vippsas/vipps-recurring-api/vipps-recurring-api.md

 #### Pricing representation

-There is two different types of pricing available:
+There are two different types of pricing available:

 First one is `LEGACY`, this is the default type.
 See [Amount changes](#amount-changes) for the limit rules.